balmas/tei-digital-age/README.md

 on the pre-prepared demo XML files in the xml-demo directory, or ones you prepare and put in the xml directory as described above.
 * Import the transformations from the scenarios.xml file
   * Options, Import Global Options and select scenarios.xml
+  * This will load the XQuery and XSLT transformation scenarios listed below into your oXygen environment
+    * The scenarios configure parameter values as input to the alignannotations.xquery and teiDriver.xsl files
 * Open the transcription xml
   * xml is in the xml folder (or for the pre-prepared demo xml, it's in xml-demo)
   * Greek source is tlg1396.tlg001.teida-grc1.xml
   * Latin source is stoa0261.stoa001_3.teida-lat1.xml
-* run alignannotations-greekDemo or alignannotations-latinDemo XQuery transformation
+* run alignannotations-greekDemo or alignannotations-latinDemo XQuery transformation scenario
   * Document, Transformation, Configure Transformation Scenario
   * Select XML Transformation With XQuery transformation type
   * Select alignannotations-greekDemo (or alignannotations-latinDemo)